sentry-demos/kubernetes/README.md

 # Overview
 This is not a Sentry Kubernetes SDK / designed for K8.
 THink of it as a demo, a use case, an application/impelmentaiton of Sentry (method).
 This repo is for capturing Kubernetes Stream [Events](https://www.bluematador.com/blog/kubernetes-events-explained) using Sentry.
 [Log](https://kubernetes.io/docs/concepts/cluster-administration/logging/).
 There is nothing inherently different about how Sentry does this.

+...in a docker container that does the work for you, here's the code [getsentry/sentry-kubernetes](https://github.com/getsentry/sentry-kubernetes) for it if you're curious. also [hub.docker getsentry/sentry-kubernetes](https://hub.docker.com/r/getsentry/sentry-kubernetes)

 This is not a new Sentry SDk designed specifically for Kubernetes.
 It's a method that comes with every SEntry SDK for 'Capruring a Message' which takes any arbitrary piece of data you pass it.
 So this repo is in Python but you could do something else.